 There have been horticultural groups and shows in Rodmell since the mid 19th century.
 Leonard Woolf was Chairman of the first modern version of the Society, which later became “Rodmell Horticultural and Allotment Society” on 13 November 1940.
 The first Rodmell “Flower and Vegetable Show” was held on Saturday 24 August 1946.
 Judith Bradbury has researched some of the Society’s history below.

 Now we are Rodmell Horticultural Society (RHS), and we usually hold two shows each year – a Spring Show and a Summer Show – as well as the AGM with a guest speaker, and a Seedling Sale.
 We are sometimes able to organise subsidised group visits for “RHS” members to local gardens.
-Membership of our horticultural society also provides discounts at some local garden centres, including Paradise Park in Newhaven.
+Membership of our horticultural society also provides discounts at Paradise Park in Garden Centre in Newhaven.

 Treasurer Madeleine Harvey

 Committee members Jane Finch, Richard Sellick, Candy Thomas,

 Sandra Webb, Caroline Archer and John Harvey

 Joint Organisers of Summer Show Field Events

 Candy Thomas, Sandra Webb

 Rodmell Horticultural Society is always keen to recruit new committee members and welcomes enquiries.
 In particular, we are seeking a new volunteer Treasurer.
 The duties are not too onerous!

 We always need more Committee members for our “RHS” – you don’t need to be an expert gardener, just willing to help organise our village shows and other “RHS” events.
 If you’d like to help us to keep our shows going every year, please contact any of the Committee members.